Course Descriptions

 The Practicum in TESOL I course provides support for students as they complete the Practicum in TESOL II course and begin to develop their own identities as professional language teachers.

-In Practicum in TESOL I, students will be asked to reflect on their own teaching philosophy and how they see themselves in relation to the learners and the curriculum.
+In Practicum in TESOL I, students will be asked to reflect on their teaching philosophy and teaching identity, including how they see themselves in relation to the learners and the curriculum.
 A main focus of the course will be on the process of working effectively with a cooperating teacher in the practicum.
 In addition, students will be introduced to observation procedures (both observing and being observed), teaching techniques, ethical and political issues in teaching, lesson planning skills, motivational strategies for students, and classroom management techniques which can be practically applied in their own teaching contexts.
 Students will also have the opportunity to share their experiences during their teaching practicum with other students and the instructor in order to discover innovative approaches to instruction, receive advice on overcoming challenges, and gain insights in how to improve their overall teaching performance.

 Course Text(s):